-To ensure accountability and sound fiscal management, the Office of Outreach and Grants Management serves as the State monitor of grant activities.
+To ensure accountability and sound fiscal management, the Office of Outreach and Grants Management serves as the state monitor of grant activities.
 In addition to requiring interim and final reports, MHEC staff may conduct site visits or request written materials for this purpose.
 Contact MHEC immediately if you anticipate any difficulties completing all activities on schedule and according to the proposed budget.

-Formal time and effort, interim, and final reports are required from all grantees.
+Interim and final reports are required from all grantees.
 The second payment of grant funds will be contingent upon the acceptance of the interim report by MHEC.
 The Interim Report should provide evidence that the project is progressing with sufficient effectiveness to continue.
 At the end of the grant, both a financial and a narrative report will be due to the Commission.
-The project evaluation should be an integral part of the narrative report
+The project evaluation should be an integral part of the narrative report.